QuinnLieuAsh/Habit-Tracker/README.md

 - You can save the state of my application by clicking the exit button on the window.
 User will see a pop up window with the option to save.
 - You can reload the state of my application by opening the app, user will be asked if they want to reload their saved progress.

+# Phase 4: Task 2
+Tue Nov 26 22:57:06 PST 2024
+New Habit: run was added to your habits.

+Tue Nov 26 22:57:16 PST 2024
+New Habit: study was added to your habits.

+Tue Nov 26 22:57:19 PST 2024
+Habit: study recorded.
+Current progress: 1

+Tue Nov 26 22:57:19 PST 2024
+Habit: study was added list of completed habits.

+Tue Nov 26 22:57:22 PST 2024
+Habit: run recorded.
+Current progress: 1

+Tue Nov 26 22:57:22 PST 2024
+Habit: run was added list of completed habits.

+Tue Nov 26 22:57:22 PST 2024
+Reward message: zoooom was displayed to user.

+Tue Nov 26 22:57:25 PST 2024
+Habit: run was removed from your habits.

+Tue Nov 26 22:57:26 PST 2024
+Habit: study was removed from your habits.